blutsvente/vmgr/README.md

-# linux-productivity-scripts
+# vmgr
-Helper scripts I regularly use at clients and for which I wanted a central repository
+Collection of scripts and a class library to process the Cadence VManager .vsif/.vsof formats